basecamp/handbook/orgchart.md

 **Andrea LaRowe** is Basecamp's Head of People Ops.
 Andrea works with Jason and David to make working at Basecamp an excellent experience for its employees.
 She manages the day-to-day operations of the company, human resources, benefits & payroll administration, and event planning.
 Andrea is often the best person to tap first, when you don't know who to talk to about a problem.

 Navid Afshar is Basecamp's admin assistant.
-He assists Andrea with all administrative operations, and he's primarily reponsible for coordinating the details for our meetups.
+He assists Andrea with all administrative operations, and he's primarily responsible for coordinating the details for our meetups.
 Navid is another great person to ping if you don't know where to go with a question.

 ### Customer Support (aka Team OMG)